 Step 3: Identify the name and business address of the seller

-Step 4: Indicate whether the certificate will be used for a single purchase or a blanket purchase.
-If the retailer is expected to purchase items frequently from the seller, instead of completing a resale certificate for every invoice, the blanket certificate section should be used.
+Step 4: Indicate whether the certificate will be used for a single or blanket purchase.
+If the retailer is expected to purchase items frequently from the seller, the blanket certificate section should be used instead of completing a resale certificate for every invoice.

 Step 5: Describe the items that will be purchased from the seller.